 America began with what is among the largest genocides in world history, though this fact is seldom acknowledged.
-White Europeans invaded, taking the land and exterminating roughly 10 million Native Americans in the process.
-America is perhaps the only nation that made it a matter of national policy to wipe out its indigenous population.
+The population was zero percent White when the White Europeans invaded.
+They took the land and exterminated roughly 10 million Native Americans in the process.
+America is perhaps the only nation that made it a national policy to wipe out its indigenous population.
 By the end of the Indian Wars in 1924 nearly 98% of all Native Americans were killed, leaving a scant 238,000 alive.
-Many Hollywood westerns, the most popular film genre from the 1930s through the 1960s, celebrated this genocide.
+Many Hollywood westerns, the most popular film genre from the 1930s through the 1960s, celebrate this genocide.
 The White invaders referred to the Native Americans they slaughtered as "savages".

 Once in America the surviving Africans served as machinery that was bought, sold, traded and used to build "the land of the free".
 These reprehensible acts, that America has never truly recognized, dealt with, or overcome, left the nation's population 86% White in a world that is only about 16% White.
 America's White majority has since declined to about 61% and is on track to hit 50% before 2045.
 The trend scares some White people who probably fear that a non-White majority may treat them like they treat others.